ikejiritakuro/furima-35845/README.md

 ### Association

-- belongs_user
+- belongs_to :user
-- has_many :records
+- has_one :record

 ## records table